y-sakakihara/yuworkshop2025/index.md

 Our purpose of this workshop is to share and discuss recent progress and new ideas on frontiers in gravity and fundamental physics and to trigger the interplay between fundamental physicists and cosmologists.

-We welcome contributed talks, with a strong preference for on-site speakers.
+***We welcome contributed talks, with a strong preference for on-site speakers.***

 This workshop is hybrid.
 We broadcast the workshop via Zoom to online participants.
-All the talks in this workshop are given in English.
+All the talks in this workshop are given in *English*.

 ### Keywords